JPleal01/pyflo_projects/README.md

 Welcome to the **Pyflo Projects** repository!

-This repository is a personal collection of code examples and basic projects inspired by the book **Pyflo**, which covers foundational concepts in Python programming.
+This repository is a personal collection of code examples and basic projects inspired by the book **Pyflo** (https://pyflo.net/), which covers foundational concepts in Python programming.
 Here, you'll find a variety of scripts and projects that demonstrate key Python techniques and serve as practical exercises for learning and reinforcing Python basics.

 ## Purpose